mlaccetti/rocksaw/README.md

 ### Requirements

-The 1.1.0 version of RockSaw has been compiled and tested on Linux, Win32 with Cygwin/MinGW/Winsock or Visual C++, and Mac OS X 10.11.4.
+The 1.1.0 version of RockSaw has been compiled and tested on Linux, Win32 with Cygwin/MinGW or Visual C++, and Mac OS X 10.15.
 It should compile on other POSIX systems using the GNU tool chain.

 No binary distributions are presently released; you will have to compile for yourself.

-Java 1.8 or greater is required to compile/run.
+Java 11 (most recent LTS) or greater is required to compile/run.

 ### Compiling